cognitivetech/ollama-ebook-summary/summaries/Attachment-Disturbances-Adults.md

 * The therapist acknowledged Helen's progress but encouraged her to make a distinction between times when she could force herself to work hard and times when she needed to tend to herself and pay attention to her moods.
 * Helen shared that she was able to recognize the upset as part of acclimating and adjusting, which allowed her to take time for self-care before returning to her work.

-### Patient: Yeah, I don’t know, like it . . . it did like freak me out a little bit because I did start thinking about like cutting and like I . . . like

-**Text Summary**:

-**Background**: A patient is undergoing Dialectical Behavior Therapy (DBT) sessions with a therapist.
-The patient shares that she had thoughts of self-harm and suicide but was able to recognize it as a way to escape her current state of mind.

 **Metacognitive Mastery**: The therapist acknowledges the patient's improvement in recognizing her emotions and states of mind, marking it as a significant progress from the beginning of therapy.
 The patient feels uncomfortable with the therapist's enthusiasm and expresses resistance towards DBT.

-**Session Agenda**: The session begins with the patient asking about the agenda for the day, which includes working on ideal parent figures.
-The therapist explains they will do a different version of it and asks the patient to track her feelings internally during the exercise.

-**Nonverbal Communication**: The therapist notices the patient's nonverbal indicators of resistance and encourages her to stay focused.

 **Guided Imagery**: The therapist leads the patient through a guided imagery exercise, asking her to imagine being with her ideal parents in various scenarios.
 The patient struggles to stay focused and shifts her thoughts to past experiences.